-The Company will monitor the effectiveness of the Policy and relevant order execution arrangements on an on-going basis in order to identify and implement any appropriate enhancements.
-In addition, The Company will regularly review (at least annually) the Policy and the relevant order execution arrangements in an attempt of examining whether they enable the Company to continuously provide the best execution for its clients.
+The Principal will monitor the effectiveness of this Policy and relevant order execution arrangements on an on-going basis in order to identify and implement any appropriate enhancements.
+In addition, the Principal will regularly review (at least annually) this Policy and the relevant order execution arrangements in an attempt of examining whether they enable the Principal to continuously provide the best execution for its clients.

-The Company takes into account a range of factors in deciding whether to execute a Client's Order.
+The Principal takes into account a range of factors in deciding whether to execute a client's order.
 These include price, costs, speed together with any other consideration relevant to the execution of the order.
-In determining the relative importance of these factors the Company will take into account the client's status, together with the nature of the order, the characteristics of the financial instruments to which order relates and the characteristic of the execution venues.
+In determining the relative importance of these factors the Principal will take into account the client's status, together with the nature of the order, the characteristics of the financial instruments to which order relates and the characteristic of the Execution Venues.

-There is an assessment process prior the selection of an execution venue, taking into account both qualitative and quantitative criteria.
-In particular, the pricing and the costs in relation to the execution of the Client's orders and the overall impact to the Client is one of the main factors for the selection of an execution venue.
+There is an assessment process prior the selection of an Execution Venue, taking into account both qualitative and quantitative criteria.
+In particular, the pricing and the costs in relation to the execution of the client's orders and the overall impact to the client is one of the main factors for the selection of an Execution Venue.
 Other factors are also taken into consideration, for instance, the speed of processing and likelihood of execution as well as the financial soundness and order execution policy of such venue.

-The Principal also carries assessment and monitoring on a continuous basis of the financial institutions used as hedging liquidity/price providers in order to ensure that the best possible result is provided to Clients.
-The Company should also assess on a regular basis whether the execution venues included in its order execution policy provide the best possible result for its client orders.
+The Principal also carries assessment and monitoring on a continuous basis of the financial institutions used as hedging liquidity/price providers in order to ensure that the best possible result is provided to clients.
+The Principal should also assess on a regular basis whether the Execution Venues included in this Policy provide the best possible result for its client orders.
 A more frequent review may be appropriate if there is a material change.

-From time to time it may be necessary to make changes to the Policy.
-It should be noted that the Company will not notify clients separately of changes, other than substantial material changes to the Policy and clients should therefore refer from time to time to the website of the Company at www.tdmarkets.co.za for the most up to date version of the Policy.
-Upon a request from a Client, the Company shall demonstrate that it has executed the Client's Order(s) in accordance with this Policy.
+From time to time it may be necessary to make changes to this Policy.
+It should be noted that the Principal will not notify clients separately of changes, other than substantial material changes to this Policy and clients should therefore refer from time to time to www.tdmarkets.co.za for the most up to date version of this Policy.
+Upon a request from a client, the Principal shall demonstrate that it has executed the client's rrder(s) in accordance with this Policy.

-We set-out below a non-exhaustive list of what factors that constitute a Material Change:
+We set-out below a non-exhaustive list of what factors that constitute a material change: